ncrookston/segmented/README.md

-###Not for public consumption, no warranty.
-Boost licensed, though
+###Not (yet) ready for public consumption.
+Boost licensed, but use at your own risk.